uspki/policies/certificate-policy.md

 The following Certificate Policy identifiers are reserved for use by CAs as an optional means of asserting compliance with these Requirements as follows:

+- Domain Validated:
-{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2), if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.
+  - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) domain-validated(1)} (2.23.140.1.2.1),
+  - if the Certificate complies with these Requirements but lacks Subject Identity Information that is verified in accordance with Section 3.2.2.1 or Section 3.2.3.

+If the Certificate	asserts	the	policy identifier	of 2.23.140.1.2.1, then it SHALL NOT	include	organizationName,	givenName, surname, streetAddress, localityName, stateOrProvinceName, or postalCode in the Subject field.

+- Organization Validated:
-{joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3), if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.3.
+  - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) organization-validated(2)} (2.23.140.1.2.2),
+  - if the Certificate complies with these Requirements and includes Subject Identity Information that is verified in accordance with Section 3.2.2.1.

-If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it MUST also include organizationName, localityName (to the extent such field is required under Section 7.1.4.2.2), stateOrProvinceName (to the extent such field is required under Section 7.1.4.2.2), and countryName in the Subject field.
-If the Certificate asserts the policy identifier of 2.23.140.1.2.3, then it MUST also include (i) either organizationName, (ii) localityName (to the extent such field is required under Section 7.1.4.2.2), (iii) stateOrProvinceName (to the extent required under Section 7.1.4.2.2), and (iv) countryName in the Subject field.
+If the Certificate asserts the policy identifier of 2.23.140.1.2.2, then it SHALL also include organizationName, localityName and / or stateorProvinceName in accordance with Section 7.1.4.2.2, and countryName in the Subject field.
+All information shall be verified in accordance with Section 3.2.2.1.

+Certificates under this policy SHALL NOT assert the Individual Validated Certificate Policy identifiers.
+  - {joint-iso-itu-t(2) international-organizations(23) ca-browser-forum(140) certificate-policies(1) baseline-requirements(2) individual-validated(3)} (2.23.140.1.2.3)

 #### 7.1.6.2.
 Root CA Certificates
-A Root CA Certificate SHOULD NOT contain the certificatePolicies extension.
+A Root CA Certificate SHALL NOT contain the certificatePolicies extension.

 #### 7.1.6.3 Subordinate CA Certificates
+All Subordinate CA's SHALL be an Affiliate as defined in this CP.

-A Certificate issued to a Subordinate CA that is an affiliate of the Issuing CA:
+A Certificate issued to a Subordinate CA:

-1. MAY include the CA/Browser Forum reserved identifiers or an identifier defined by the CA in its Certificate Policy and/or Certification Practice Statement to indicate the Subordinate CA's compliance with these Requirements and
+1. MUST include the CA/B Forum reserved identifiers and / or an identifier defined in Section 1.2 to indicate the Subordinate CA's compliance with these requirements
-2. MAY contain the "anyPolicy" identifier (2.5.29.32.0) in place of an explicit policy identifier.

 A Subordinate CA SHALL represent, in its Certification Practice Statement, that all Certificates containing a policy identifier indicating compliance with these Requirements are issued and managed in accordance with these Requirements.

 #### 7.1.6.4 Subscriber Certificates
-A Certificate issued to a Subscriber MUST contain one or more policy identifier(s), defined by the Issuing CA, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with these Requirements.
-CAs complying with these Requirements MAY also assert one of the reserved policy OIDs in such Certificates.
+A Certificate issued to a Subscriber SHALL contain one or more policy identifier(s), defined by this CP in Section 1.2, in the Certificate's certificatePolicies extension that indicates adherence to and compliance with these Requirements.
+CAs complying with these Requirements MAY also assert one of the CA/B Forum reserved policy OIDs in such Certificates.

+Subscriber certificates SHALL contain certificate policy identifier(s) for either domain validated policies or organization validated policies but SHALL NOT assert certificate policy identifiers for both.

 The issuing CA SHALL document in its Certification Practice Statement that the Certificates it issues containing the specified policy identifier(s) are managed in accordance with these Requirements.

 ### 7.1.7 Usage of Policy Constraints extension
-The CAs MAY assert policy constraints in CA certificates.
+Subordinate CAs MAY assert policy constraints in the CA certificates.

 ### 7.1.8 Policy qualifiers syntax and semantics
 Certificates issued under this CP MAY contain policy qualifiers.